 Notable options include ventilated seats, adaptive cruise control and a performance-oriented Sport Differential package with torque vectoring.
 Also available is Audi Drive Select, which offers a variety of different suspension, steering, transmission and engine calibrations.

-The Black Optic package adds black exterior elements and 19-inch Titanium Rotor-design wheels.
+The Black Optic package adds black exterior elements and 20-inch alloy wheels.